The free-for-all in Syria will make your head spin

 It started out as an uprising against President Bashar al-Assad, but now it's a free-for-all.

-ISIS controls a big chunk of the country, but they are under attack from all sides.
+ISIS has lost control of most of its territory after it came under attack from all sides.

+But victories over ISIS mean that the other combatants are now freer to attack each other.

+Turkey opened a new front against Kurds in northern Syria in January.

-The Kurdish YPG and its allies are fighting them.
-Rebel groups, such as the Free Syrian Army and the Syrian Democratic Forces, are fighting them.
+The Kurds -- including the YPG -- had been among the most effective fighters against ISIS.
+Rebel groups, such as the Free Syrian Army, are fighting the regime.
 And there are also competing Islamist groups like Jabhat Fateh al Sham.

-That's just the half of it.
+And that's just the half of it.

-The Iranian-supported Hezbollah militia is backing Assad, while the US is backing the YPG.
-Turkey hates the YPG because it fears Kurdish separatism.
-But Turkey's letting the US bomb ISIS from one of its bases.

 Russia supports Assad and is fighting ISIS.
-The US is fighting ISIS but it's also bombed Syrian military targets in retaliation for a chemical attack on civilians.
+The US is also fighting ISIS, but not to support Assad -- it has bombed Syrian military targets in retaliation for a chemical attack on civilians.

+The US is backing the YPG, and Washington and Ankara are NATO allies.
+(Turkey has let the US bomb ISIS from one of its bases.)
+But Turkey sees the YPG as a terrorist group indistinguishable from the Kurdish separatists on Turkish soil.

 Confused?
 That's why we figured it'd be easier if we just drew you a picture.